 Brewery health and safety regulations ensure the safety of workers and visitors in the brewery.
-Use the checklist to perform a safety audit to identify any safety hazards and risks inside the workplace.
+Use the brewery safety checklist to perform an audit to identify any safety hazards and risks inside the workplace.
 If an item is a potential health or safety hazard, the manual also indicates a corrective action to address the issue.

 Lumiform enables you to conduct digital inspections via app easier than ever before.